Jun 26, 2024

 By offering a confluence of simpler evaluation, immediate infrastructural compatibility, and easier procurement logistics, AWS is able to deliver >$2 million in efficiency savings over a three-year period (for an enterprise buyer), according to a Forrester report.

-How are cloud marketplaces equipping ISVs to respond to changing market stimuli?
+How are cloud marketplaces equipping ISVs to close deals faster?

 As digital enablement drives up awareness and competition, the balance of power in software commerce is increasingly shifting from vendors to buyers.
 In response, vendors have had to work harder to outshine their competitors and appeal to changing buyer needs.